Windsor Castle: 20th century

 Edward VII came to the throne in 1901 and immediately set about modernising Windsor Castle with "enthusiasm and zest".
 Many of the rooms in the Upper Ward were de-cluttered and redecorated for the first time in many years, with Edward "peering into cabinets; ransacking drawers; clearing rooms formerly used by the Prince Consort and not touched since his death; dispatching case-loads of relics and ornaments to a special room in the Round Tower ... destroying statues and busts of John Brown ... throwing out hundreds of 'rubbishy old coloured photographs' ... [and] rearranging pictures".
 Electric lighting was added to more rooms, along with central heating; telephone lines were installed, along with garages for the newly invented automobiles.
 The marathon was run from Windsor Castle at the 1908 Olympics, and in 1911 the pioneering aviator Thomas Sopwith landed an aircraft at the castle for the first time.

 George V continued a process of more gradual modernisation, assisted by his wife, Mary of Teck, who had a strong interest in furniture and decoration.
 Mary sought out and re-acquired items of furniture that had been lost or sold from the castle, including many dispersed by Edward VII, and also acquired many new works of art to furnish the state rooms.
 Queen Mary was also a lover of all things miniature, and a famous dolls' house was created for her at Windsor Castle, designed by the architect Edwin Lutyens and furnished by leading craftsmen and designers of the 1930s.
 George V was committed to maintaining a high standard of court life at Windsor Castle, adopting the motto that everything was to be "of the best".
 A large staff was still kept at the castle, with around 660 servants working in the property during the period.
 Meanwhile, during the First World War, anti-German feeling led the king to change the name of his dynasty from the German House of Saxe-Coburg and Gotha to the House of Windsor in 1917.

 Edward VIII did not spend much of his reign at Windsor Castle.
 He continued to spend most of his time at Fort Belvedere in the Great Park, where he had lived while Prince of Wales.
 Edward created a small aerodrome at the castle on Smith's Lawn, now used as a golf-course.
-Edward's reign was short-lived and he broadcast his abdication speech to the British Empire from the castle in December 1936, adopting the title of Duke of Windsor.
+Edward's reign was short-lived and he broadcast his abdication speech to the British Empire from the castle in December 1936.
 His successor, George VI, also preferred his own original home, the Royal Lodge in the Great Park, but moved into Windsor Castle with his wife, Elizabeth.
 As king, George revived the annual Garter Service at Windsor, drawing on the accounts of the 17th-century ceremonies recorded by Elias Ashmole, but moving the event to Ascot Week in June.